-This new financial market law architecture is principally based on the new Financial Services Act (FinSA) and the Financial Services Act (FinIA), as well as a revision of the Federal Act on Collective Investment Schemes (CISA).
+Essentially, the new financial market law architecture in Switzerland is based on two new laws – the Financial Services Act (FinSA) and the Financial Institutions Act (FinIA), as well as the revised Federal Act on Collective Investment Schemes (CISA).

 The new edition of the FundGlobam Swiss fact file provides an up-to-date comprehensive understanding of this new framework, together with a comprehensive description of the new regulations, the related procedures, the practicalities and the appropriate experience on all matters in relation to the cross-border marketing of foreign funds in Switzerland.

-The FundGlobam fact file edition today cover more than 80 juridictions across the globe.
+Today. the FundGlobam fact file editions cover more than 80 juridictions across the globe.

 We will be happy to assist you in relation to the Swiss market should you require any further information.